Alberta

 The Largest Badlands in Canada

-Badlands in Dinosaur Provincial Park is such a contrast to prairies that surround the park with their rolling waves of wheat, corn and just grass.
+Badlands in Dinosaur Provincial Park are such a contrast to the prairies that surround the park with their rolling waves of wheat, corn and just grass.

 But let's get back to Dinosaur Provincial Park.
 You may be wondering what it has to do with dinosaurs?
 The answer is simple - the park is home to the largest collection of dinosaur fossils ever found in the world.